UFOs in fiction: Television

-UFOs in television programs fall into three basic categories: real UFOs, hoaxes, and misidentified terrestrial spacecraft (often landing in a backward rural area or traveling back in time as in Lost in Space and Star Trek).
+UFOs in television programs fall into three basic categories: in-universe real UFOs, hoaxes, and misidentified terrestrial spacecraft (often landing in a backward rural area or traveling back in time as in Lost in Space and Star Trek).

-Shows depicting real UFOs include: The Outer Limits, The Invaders, The Monkees, The Bionic Woman, Dark Skies, Roswell, Counterfeit Cat, Wonder Woman, V, and The X-Files.
+Some shows depicting in-universe real UFOs are: The Outer Limits, The Invaders, The Monkees, The Bionic Woman, Dark Skies, Roswell, Counterfeit Cat, Wonder Woman, V, and The X-Files.